trinodb/trino/docs/src/main/sphinx/connector/iceberg.rst

 date.
 If the data is outdated, the materialized view behaves like a normal view, and the data is queried directly from the base tables.
-Detecting outdated data is possible only when the materialized view uses Iceberg tables only, or when it uses mix of Iceberg and non-Iceberg tables but some Iceberg tables are outdated.
+Detecting outdated data is possible only when the materialized view uses Iceberg tables only, or when it uses a mix of Iceberg and non-Iceberg tables but some Iceberg tables are outdated.
 When the materialized view is based on non-Iceberg tables, querying it can return outdated data, since the connector has no information whether the underlying non-Iceberg tables have changed.